12 Cheap Bathroom Remodel Ideas for Small Bathrooms

 Bathroom renovations are known for their high costs, even if the bathroom is small.
-But, if your budget is smaller than your bathroom, we’ve got some cheap bathroom remodel ideas for small bathrooms that will save your sanity (and a few dollar signs).
+But if your budget is smaller than your bathroom, we’ve got some cheap bathroom remodel ideas for small bathrooms that will save your sanity (and a few dollar signs).
 Remodels don’t have to be complicated to make the bathroom look bigger, give you more storage, and make a tiny bathroom feel like a spa.

 However, make sure to measure and estimate the square footage of the walls so you have enough paint.
 If two cans of paint are out of your budget, consider painting an accent wall behind the vanity or mirror to add depth to the space.
 If you've been looking for easy, cheap bathroom remodel ideas for small bathrooms, this one is a great one!
 Paint has got you covered even when your budget doesn't.

 Light colors make small spaces look bigger, airier, and more open.
 The classic white bathroom is the perfect example.
 However, if you find white a little too cold and institutional, consider pastels with warm tones to push those walls out but keep the bathroom cozy and inviting.

-...except when you like it dark and moody.
+...
+Except when you like it dark and moody.
 Light and bright isn’t necessarily a hard and fast rule.
-If you love dark colors, go with your gut, and stick to your favorites.
+If you love dark colors, go with your gut and stick to your favorites.
 You can still expand small spaces with dark colors by going all the way with them, like from floor to ceiling.
 A single color like black or navy, if used everywhere, keeps the eye moving and makes the bathroom feel bigger than it is.

 Lighting can be expensive.
 We know.
-But, small bathrooms don’t have many light fixtures.
+But small bathrooms don’t have many light fixtures.
 Usually, it’s vanity lighting, ambient light, and that’s it.
 Changing one or both can drastically alter how the bathroom looks and even functions.
 Increase the lighting around the vanity or add mood with sconces.
 Get rid of the dreaded half globe light and replace it with something more adventurous.
 New light fixtures add decorative depth and personality to the bathroom.

 If your house isn’t overflowing with unhung art, get creative.
 Cut photos out of your favorite wildlife magazines, frame candid family shots, or make your own drawings/paintings.
 Save money on frames by shopping garage or clearance sales.
 You can always paint them to match or go eclectic with different frame styles.